mlstudios-ai/SecondSight-MLOps/docs/user_guide.md

 ##### *<u>STEP</u> 5: Model Publishing*
 Depends on **Model Evaluation**.
 This published a model to the register.
 There are no parameters to be set in this step.
 The `draft_model_id` will be automatically set to the output of best model from the **Model Evaluation** step.
 If the best model is already published, this step will do nothing, otherwise it will be published to the register ready for serving.

-### 5. Select your queue and hit RUN to execute the pipeline
+### 6. Select your queue and hit RUN to execute the pipeline

-### 6. Tag the new pipeline with a meaningful name
+### 7. Tag the new pipeline meaningfully